-|Entry Requirements:||Two Bs and three Cs in five subject areas at GCSE to include a minimum of a grade 4 in English Language as well as Maths at grade 7 or above.|
+|Entry Requirements:||Two grade 5s and three 4s in five subject areas at GCSE, to include a minimum of a grade 4 in English Language.
+Mathematics at grade 7 or above|

-|Start Date:||Sept 2017|
+|Start Date:||Sept 2021|

 What will I learn?

 This subject equips you with skills such as logistic analysis and deduction, data handling, mathematical modelling and problem solving, all of which can be applied in almost any field of work.

 Due to the increased requirement to use technology within the new specification, students will be required to purchase a graphical calculator.
 You will be advised on make and model by your tutor.

 It is strongly recommended you study Further Mathematics if you intend to study a mathematical subject at university.

 You will be assessed by examinations at the end of the two-year course.